AronChongyangShi/AronChongyangShi.github.io/_pages/about.md

 ### Research Interest

-I'm interested in statistical learning, high-dimensional statistics and their applications on network science, deep learning and reinforcement learning.
+I'm interested in statistical machine leaning and control theory, especially reinforcement learning.
+My secondary interest is data science and its applications on network data.
+I am now committed to developing new machine learning methods to solve important problems in artificial intelligence and neuroscience.

-- Random matrix theory
+- Control Theory

-- Network data analysis
+- Reinforcement Learning

-- Data-driven control
+- Network Data Analysis

-- Econometrics
+- Data Mining